Registering a Child

-Except for private schools (see below), elementary and secondary schools are funded through the tax system, so parents do not pay extra fees to enrol their children.
+Except for private schools (see below), elementary and secondary schools are funded through the tax system, so parents do not pay extra fees to enrol their children, unless they attend as international students.
 Kingston has four publicly funded school systems:

 The school year in Ontario starts at the beginning of September and ends in late June.
-Except for certain Catholic schools, most students are not required to wear uniforms to class.
+Except for private schools and certain Catholic schools, most students are not required to wear uniforms to class.